Tlepsh64/UT_MachineLearning_I/README.md

 # UT_MachineLearning_I
 This repo includes the practice sessions&amp;homeworks of the machine learning course taught in University of Tartu, Fall 2020.

-The course also included a term project done in groups, you can find it here.
+The course also included a term project done in groups, you can find it [here](https://github.com/Tlepsh64/ut-ml-adverse-media).
+In the project, my team focused on detecting adverse media articles about a certain individual/organization.
+We used several models for this task, from simple methods like naive bayes to encoder-decoder models.

 To be very concise, Machine Learning I introduced: